sunnymishra/blog/_posts/2020-04-10-how-to-study-for-software-engineering-interview.markdown

 The whole process may take up to 1 month.
 Again, these companies don't have any documented interview process and \**everything depends*\*.

 ## Step 3: Do Gap-analysis
-After going through above interview processe info you will be overwhelmed.
+After going through above interview process info you will be overwhelmed.
 More often than not, you will feel incompetent to even apply to these top tier companies.
 "Intuit, Walmart, Paypal, no these are beyond my capabilities.
 I am better off with whatever I have right now," many would think.

 But wait, I would say.
 Let's do some gap analysis before signing this deal off the table.
 The problem here is the lack of the right attitude.
 We are engineers and we have to take each problem from a scientific mindset.
 Don't let emotions take that opportunity away.

 While you took the time to research these Product based companies and their interview processes on the Internet, it would be a good time to invest in knowing your self-worth.
 Meaning, what is the gap between what-you-already-know and where-you-have-to-reach to qualify for these Hi-tech company interviews.
 Let's be honest here: we are not perfect and we have a long way to go.
 But that doesn't mean you should settle for average and never even try.